 You have to pay if you want to visit these caves: click here for further information.

-Our “green” advice: if you are looking for an accommodation, we suggest you Airone Country House.
+Our “green” advice: if you are looking for eco-friendly accommodation, we suggest Acanto Country House.
 A magic place that was built in order to be eco-friendly.
-Deep in the Osimo hills, it offers organic recipes and a jacuzzi: an old farmhouse that will surprise you.
+Close to the sea, it offers organic recipes and a wellness center.
+An old farmhouse that will surprise you!